Why Study Abroad?

 - "Your actions here in Evanston can influence life in Eritrea; and what happens in India has implications for Illinois. [. . .]
 And in such a world, we need each and every individual to act as a global citizen." - Kofi Annan, speaking at Northwestern University's commencement, 2002

 But why spend time studying in a foreign country when you worked so hard to get to Northwestern in the first place?
-This is a good question, and this page explains some of the most important reasons that Northwestern views study abroad as a crucial part of a well-rounded undergraduate education.
+This page explains some of the most important reasons that Northwestern views study abroad as a crucial part of a well-rounded undergraduate education.

 To become a "Global Citizen" in today's interconnected world